V-Blaze/V-Blaze/README.md

 <br />

-I'm a self-taught passionate Full-Stack developer from Nigeria NG
+I'm a passionate Full-Stack developer from Nigeria NG

 **About me**

-- 💼 Currently a Student at [Microverse](http://microverse.org/)

 - 📈 Built Web-Apps, Codes 8hrs + everyday, Collaborate with other developers around the world and more